The 1907/15 Mors Le Sanglier - Aero Gp Special

 It's a curse, and he knows it.

-Back at home... still in the cold, he sliced up the hood in his driveway after carefully tracing out the front bonnet from memory.
+Still in the cold, he sliced up the hood in his driveway, carefully tracing out the front bonnet from memory.

 Murderer.